abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 Web services can be implemented in almost any programming language you wish, though somes are more adequated to this task than others, like PHP or Javascript.
 When we are talking about programming languages which process HTTP requests, it's common the use of the term "[CGI](http://www.w3.org/CGI/)", which stands for **C**ommon **G**ateway **I**nterface.
 So here comes the C++ language: Can it be used as a CGI language?
 The answer is **yes**, THOUGH not recommended, and the reason is simple: Taks which could be easily implemented in languages like PHP would be a hell to be done in C++.
 But sometimes we have no choice.
 If that's your case, let's continue.

-First, I'll assume that you are using a Unix-Variant SO with [Apache2](http://www.apache.org/) installed.
+First, I'll assume that you are using Ubuntu with [Apache2](http://www.apache.org/) installed.
 For this tutorial, we are going to use the [FastCGI++](http://www.nongnu.org/fastcgipp/).

 The very first step is to install mods on Apache2 to enable support for FastCGI.
 The mods are: ```mod_fastcgi``` and ```mod_fcgid``` (Download link: [here](http://www.fastcgi.com/mod_fastcgi/docs/mod_fastcgi.html) and [here](http://httpd.apache.org/mod_fcgid/)).
 On Ubuntu, you can simply call: